hxwang/Security-Summary/DDoS/definition.md

 ### Purpose
 - DDoS flooding attacks are typically explicit attempts to disrupt legitimate users' access to services.
+- They try to make the victim's services unavailable, leading to revenue losses and increased costs of mitigating the attacks and restoring the services.

 ### DDoS attack Types
 Currently, there are two methods to launch DDoS attack in the Internet.